gbug007/cpgd-website/index.md

 #About section description
 ---
 CPGD doesn't require any kind of official sign-up to join!
-Simply attend the meetings and events to participate in club activities.
-Due to current club guidelines all meetings will be run through our [discord server][discord-link] at 6:30 PM every Wednesday and we will also run a dedicated time for development every Saturday.
+Simply attend the meetings and events to participate in club activities and we may also run a dedicated time for development every Saturday.